 Aliceville in Pickens County, Alabama — The American South (East South Central)

 Location.
-33° 7.636′ N, 88° 9.099′ W. Marker is in Aliceville, Alabama, in Pickens County.
-Marker is at the intersection of Memorial Parkway (Alabama Route 14) and Broad Street, on the right when traveling east on Memorial Parkway.
-Touch for map.
-Marker is at or near this postal address: Memorial Parkway, Aliceville AL 35442, United States of America.
+33° 7.032′ N, 88° 10.409′ W. Marker is in Aliceville, Alabama, in Pickens County.
+Marker is at the intersection of Memorial Drive and Industrial Touch for map.
+Marker is at or near this postal address: Memorial Drive, Aliceville AL 35442, United States of America.
+Touch for directions.

 Other nearby markers.
-Aliceville First Baptist Church (approx. 0.2 miles away); R. J. Kirksey High School (approx. 0.7 miles away); Aliceville Prisoner of War Camp (approx. 1.4 miles away); a different marker also named Aliceville First Baptist Church (approx. 2˝ miles away); George Downer Field (approx. 2.6 miles away); In Memory of James McCrory (approx. 5.6 miles away); Pleasant Ridge Presbyterian Church (approx. 8.8 miles away); Pickens County Courthouse (approx. 9.9 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+George Downer Field (approx. 1.1 miles away); Alabama, Tennessee & Northern Railroad Depot (approx. 1.4 miles away); Aliceville First Baptist Church (approx. 1˝ miles away); R. J. Kirksey High School (approx. 1.7 miles away); a different marker also named Aliceville First Baptist Church (approx. 2.6 miles away); In Memory of James McCrory (approx. 5˝ miles away); Pleasant Ridge Presbyterian Church (approx. 8.8 miles away); Pickens County Courthouse (approx. 11 miles away).
 Touch for a list and map of all markers in Aliceville.